Finding joy with just who we are…

 Consciousness may never arise – or simply appear as a spark as the universe demonstrates its own presence through the nature of things.
-Awareness always seems to entail the ability of gaining confidence and knowing what one knows reflecting divine order and to act accordingly.
+Awareness always entails the ability to gain confidence and knowing what one knows reflecting divine order and to act accordingly.
 As the Bodhisattva vow permeates our actions and world.

-When we speak of mindfulness we generally infer “conscious thought”, perhaps what some may say is known as “having an institutional memory” of past events that help to guide us or assist in taking us there.
+When we speak of mindfulness we infer “conscious thought”, what some may say is known as “having an institutional memory” of past events that help to guide us or assist in taking us there.
 It becomes the starting point for our imagination combining real and unknown based on what then becomes possible.
 To what some may refer to as “moving with or in faith”.
-This ability forms the basis for what we take to be the most direct indication of awareness to where nothing begins or ends.
-To a continuum we seek that ultimately defines both us and all things.
-The answer always lying in understanding contradictions of life’s true nature.
+This ability forms the basis for what we take to be the most direct indication of awareness of where nothing begins or ends.
+To a continuum we seek that defines both us and all things.
+The answer always lies in understanding contradictions of life’s true nature.

 Karmic wheel at the Sera Monastery in Lhasa, Tibet.
 The bhāvacakra is a symbolic representation of samsara (or cyclic existence).
 It is found on the outside walls of Tibetan Buddhist temples and monasteries in the Indo-Tibetan region to help people understand Buddhist teachings.
 (I took this picture in October 2018 while in Lhasa).